akkartik/mu/linux/tile/README.md

 ## hacking

-Unlike the top-level directory, this is just a prototype so far.
+This is just a prototype.
 There are no tests.

 To add a new primitive you'll need to hard-code it into the `evaluate` function (apps/tile/rpn.mu).